-Before director candidates are selected, the Board considers the current collective skills and competencies and will assess its needs at that time and in the future and develop selection criteria for the candidates.
+Before director candidates are selected, the Board considers its current collective skills and competencies and will assess its needs at that time and in the future and develop selection criteria for the candidates.
 Candidates are required to disclose their other commitments and confirm that they are able to dedicate sufficient time to their duties.
 A shortlist of candidates is considered by the Board relative to its selection criteria.

 We provide CDI holders and stockholders, in the relevant notice of meeting, with information in our possession relevant to assist them to make an informed decision on all directors standing for election or re-election.
-This information includes biographical details, covering relevant qualifications, experience, and skills directors bring to the Board, details of any other material directorships currently held by the candidate, the term of office currently served by the directors, a statement on the independence of the candidate and the reasons why, and a statement by the Board as to whether it supports the election or re-election of the candidate and a summary of the reasons why.
+This information includes biographical details covering the relevant qualifications, experience and skills directors bring to the Board, details of any other material directorships currently held by the candidate(s), the term of office currently served by the directors, a statement on the independence of the candidate(s) with supporting rationale and a statement by the Board as to whether it supports the election or re-election of the candidate(s) accompanied by the Board's rationale.

 Directors are elected or re-elected in accordance with the Company Constitution and the ASX Listing Rules.
-At our 2020 Annual General Meeting, Ms Zita Peach and Dr Stephen Snowdy were re-elected by CDI holders and stockholders.
+At our 2022 Annual General Meeting, Dr David J. Mazzo was re-elected by CDI holders and stockholders.